olegnn/join/README.md

 # `join!`

-**Macros** which provide useful shortcut combinators, combine sync/async chains, support single and multi thread (sync/async) step by step execution of branches, transform tuple of results in result of tuple.
+**Macros** which provide useful shortcut combinators, combine sync/async chains, support single and multi thread (sync/async) step by step execution of branches, transform tuple of results to result of tuple.

 - `join!` macros will just return final values.
 Use it if you are working with iterators/streams etc.
 - `try_join!` macros will transpose tuple of `Option`s/`Result`s in `Option`/`Result` of tuple.
 Use it when you are dealing with results or options.
 If one of branches produces `None`/`Err`  at the end of step , next steps execution will be aborted.
 In case of `async` macro you can only provide `Result`s because `::futures::try_join` doesn't support `Option`s.